 - All about my brain – a book from the Child Brain Injury Trust to help young people understand about brain injury and what strategies might help them.

 - Heads-up, Tim-Tron – a book for younger readers who'd like to know more about acquired brain injury.

 - Sven and Fatma – two story books for children and young people to raise awareness about Moyamoya disease.

 - The International Alliance for Pediatric Stroke has a range of resources and publications about childhood stroke.

 - A Stroke Can Happen at Any Age by the International Alliance for Pediatric Stroke is a video made to raise awareness that stroke happens to infants, children and even before birth.

 - Young stroke survivor, Oli, talks about getting back to life after stroke.

 - Lily-Mae had a stroke at the age of 7.
 Here Lily-Mae's parents speak of their personal experience and give an account of the problems parents face when dealing with childhood stroke.

-- My Way by Hemihelp is an uplifting collection of home-made clips filmed by families and people affected by hemiplegia (weakness down one side of the body, that can sometimes be a consequence of stroke).
+- My Way by Hemihelp is an uplifting collection of home-made clips filmed by families and people affected by hemiplegia (weakness down one side of the body, which can sometimes be a consequence of stroke).
 The aim is to tell the world that hemiplegia doesn't mean living half a life.
 If we face a challenge then we just find our own way around it.